 But none of this sordidness should color your opinion of the Gizmondo.

-The unit itself resembles a black and silver bean, with two knobs functioning as shoulder buttons, an array of stiff function buttons at the top of the screen, confusing labeled gameplay buttons, and a surprisingly functional D-pad.
+The unit itself resembles a black and silver bean, with two knobs functioning as shoulder buttons, an array of stiff unadorned buttons at the top of the screen, confusingly labeled gameplay buttons, and a surprisingly functional D-pad.
 It feels fantastic in your hand — seriously, everyone who holds it comments on how comfortable it is compared to our slim, sharp smartphones — though it should be noted that if you hold it for too long, the rubberized coating will melt onto said hand.
 Whatever the material is, it’s less resilient than the coating of an M&M. The console retailed for $400 or, through a forward-facing price model that would later be adopted by products like the Amazon Kindle, a $229 ad-supported version that would use a customer’s GPS data to target them with retail ads (that feature was never enabled).
 The device was exclusively sold in the U.K., Sweden, and the U.S. In America, it was only available through the kind of mall kiosks normally home to magnetic bracelets promising health benefits.

 “Whatever the material is, it’s less resilient than the coating of an M&M.”